Myrtle Hill Cemetery: Postbellum Myrtle Hill Cemetery

-2017 Confederate Monument Vandalism
+2017 Confederate monument vandalism

 In December 2017, the Confederate monument atop Myrtle Hill was vandalized.
 The monument was initially an urn and was erected 1887 by the "Women of Rome" to honor the Confederate veterans of Rome.
 The urn was replaced by a statue of a soldier in 1909.
 In 2017, a vandal or vandals knocked off its hands and the rifle, along with bashing in its face.
 The vandal or vandals responsible were never apprehended.

-Confederate Cemetery
+Confederate cemetery

 This section contains over 377 Confederate and Union soldiers including 85 Unknown Union and/or Confederate Soldiers [Ref: A History of Rome and Floyd County, Battey, pp. 622 and see also Rome and Floyd County: An Illustrated History, Sesquicentennial Edition, 1985, pp 39.
 The first reference states that the Unknown graves are Confederate, while the second source states that the unknown graves are Union.
 More definitive information is needed for clarification].
 They lost their lives in the battles of the American Civil War from Rome and other places.
 Dr. Samuel H. Stout, the physician in charge of all the hospitals that served the Army of Tennessee, ordered that all permanently disabled patients be sent to Rome.
 Many are buried in this section.
 The buildings and churches that were used as hospitals for the fallen soldiers were spared from General William Sherman's November 1864 order of burning buildings on Broad Street.
 Most are still standing and are on the National Register of Historic Places.
 The section's graves were marked with painted wooden markers between 1863 and 1900.
 Sometime after 1900, their wooden markers were replaced with the present stone markers that still exist.
 The section is called the Confederate Section of the Cemetery, but is not limited to just soldiers from the Civil War.
 A few graves are those of soldiers from subsequent wars; and one woman, buried at the feet of her husband.

 Veteran's Plaza

 Veteran's Plaza is a bricked site located at the corner of South Broad Street and Myrtle Street.
 The centerpiece of the plaza is the grave of America's Known Soldier, Charles Graves, 1904 water-cooled automatic machine guns around Graves' grave, and bronze replica of a World War doughboy enhances this site.
 Before Veteran's Plaza was a bricked site, it was just a grassy field with Graves' grave, the three maxim guns that were in the different positions, and shrines as memorials from the 1930s to the present to fallen soldiers who were involved with other wars.
 In the beginning of the year 2000, Many of the bricks were placed by a brick mason named Leroy Minter.
 The plaza has more than 3,000 bricks engraved with the names and branch of service, to honor and memorialize military veterans and civilians for their services to America in war or peace throughout all of American history.
-E.